 The executive orders blocking refugee admissions and the subsequent legal challenges to those orders have continued to make news headlines and create uncertainty about refugee resettlement in the US.
 For updates on the situation, we recommend that you follow our national partner Episcopal Migration Ministries on Facebook.

 In 2018, we welcomed a total of 209 refugees from 15 countries.
-We welcomed 24 new arrivals in April and are hoping to welcome 52 individuals this May.
+We anticipate welcoming 14 new arrivals in September.
 Our arrivals have been largely from Burma, Ethiopia, and DR Congo.